Csklearn/enterprise-workflow-agent-A2A/README.md

         *   Handles organizational-level queries.
         *   Provides information on HR policies, payroll, and other administrative matters by using FireCrawl MCP server.
   *   **Remote Design System Agent**:
-        *   Handles project-related queries by calling design system project Agent which is hosted in external server through A2A protocol.
+        *   Handles project-related queries by calling dcarbon design system project Agent which is hosted in external server through A2A protocol.
         *   Focuses on technical aspects such as development standards, testing frameworks, and design systems.

 3. **Carbon Design System Agent:** This is the remote agent which helps in providing project related information using Firecrawl API.